-While some business owners will act as directors themselves, some companies can have more complicated structure.
+While some business owners act as directors themselves, some companies may have more complicated structure.
 Some members may appoint a professional lawyer or accountant to act on their interests.
 To avoid potential conflict, entrepreneurs can consider to include specific terms as to how directors can delegate their powers.
 For example, we can list out the scenario and extent of power to be delegated, the limitation, and the terms and conditions.
 There should also be a clear guidelines how a general meeting should be called and the number of votes needed for each decision.
-If we do not write these information in the Articles of Association, the company may end up paying more on legal advice for each decision making process.
+If these information are not written in the Articles of Association, the company may end up paying more on legal advice for each decision making process.

-Shareholders might also have different views on how to spend the company’s profit.
-Some prefer to have cash immediately while some might want to re-invest for bigger profits.
-If members do not have a general consensus before they register a company in Hong Kong, they might end up in heated argument.
+Shareholders may have different views on how to spend the company’s profit.
+Some prefer to have cash immediately while some may want to re-invest for bigger profits.
+If members do not have a general consensus before they register a company in Hong Kong, they may end up in heated argument.
 Hence, it is useful to list out the procedure or even rationale for distributing dividends.

 If this is your first time to register a company in Hong Kong, I’d suggest you to consult with our Hong Kong company formation expert at firstname.lastname@example.org.
 If you already complete your company formation in Hong Kong and you want to improve and update your Articles of Association, you can read the procedures below.